We’ve gained a good understanding of assignment as a tool in modeling, as well

 procedure, for instance, gives us the power to model systems with loops, but we

-should be called with a delayed
+must now remember that integral should be called with a delayed

-integrand, and every procedure that uses integral
+integrand, and every procedure that uses integral must be aware of this.

 In effect, we have created two classes of procedures: ordinary procedures and